huy/bash_vim_tmux_quickstart/react_redux.md

     )(Link)

 A container does data fetching, state updating and rendering its corresponding sub-component.
 It resembles a controler in MVC pattern.

+There are two methods passed to `connect` the `mapStateToProps` and `mapDispatchToProps`.
+They in combination provide  both data and callback properties to the presentational component.
+The first one selects part of application state from `store`, combines it with `props` argument in a component invocation.
+The second one takes dispach from `store` does similar for call back properties.

 **References**